UpstageAI/dataverse/README.md

 ## 🌌 Acknowledgements

-Dataverse is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
+Datavers is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
 Launched in December 2023, this initiative stands at the forefront of advancing data handling in the realm of large language models (LLMs).

+## 🌌 License
+PyCaret is completely freely-accessible open-source and licensed under the MIT license.

 ## 🌌 Citation